- Do you ever say: “I’m starting my diet tomorrow so today doesn’t count”?

 Asking for medical help is no different than asking for help with plumbing, music lessons, getting your hair cut or anything else you’re not an expert in.

 Our communities are full of people who are excellent at what they do.
 Go to a doctor to get help so you can save time and energy and refocus on what you love to do.
-Then you can use it to help others.
+Then you can use what you love to do to help others.

-Summary: How you can make sure tomorrow will be different
+Summary: How to ensure tomorrow will be different

 Tomorrow will be different IF, and only if, you do something different.